mitwelten/mitwelten-iot-hardware-poc/README.md

 - http://192.168.1.1/
 - SIM Provider Backend

-## AudioMoth Audio Logging Mic
+## AudioMoth Audio Logging Microphone
-This audio logging mic can record and store a broad range of frequencies, triggered by time of day or loudness.
+This audio logging microphone can record and store a broad range of frequencies, triggered by time of day or loudness.

 <img src="https://live.staticflickr.com/65535/50949169428_b02b0b8b92.jpg"/>